nv-legate/legate.core/BUILD.md

 file created by `generate-conda-envs.py` using the `--ucx` flag.
 Note that this build of UCX might not include support for the particular networking hardware on your machine (or may not be optimally tuned for such).
-In that case you may want to use an environment file generated with `--no-ucx`, get UCX from another source (e.g. MOFED, the system-level package manager, or compiled manually from [source](https://github.com/openucx/ucx)), and pass the location of your installation to `install.py` (if necessary) using `--with-ucx`.
+In that case you may want to use an environment file generated with `--no-ucx` (default), get UCX from another source (e.g. MOFED, the system-level package manager, or compiled manually from [source](https://github.com/openucx/ucx)), and pass the location of your UCX installation to `install.py` (if necessary) using `--with-ucx`.

 Legate requires a build of UCX configured with `--enable-mt`.